 - It removes the fire-retardant finish.

-Hail bruising occurs when hail damages the shingles.
-It can also damage the mat under the shingles.
-The result of this bruising is the shingle losing its ability to shed water and premature failure of the roofing system.
+Bruising occurs when hail damages the asphalt shingles.
+It can also damage the mat under the asphalt shingles.
+Bruising causes the asphalt shingle to lose its ability to shed water and the premature failure of the roofing system.
 Unfortunately, there is no way to prevent hail bruising and it’s difficult to identify, which is why you should have your roof inspected by a roofing contractor following a hailstorm.
 An experienced roofer will look for bruised roof shingles to see if there is any give, an indicator that deterioration is taking place.
 The roofer will replace the damaged asphalt shingle.

 Cupping gets its name from the way the shingle edges curl up, resembling a cup.
-Cupping can occur if your roof is not properly ventilated.
-Another cause of cupping is age.
-Having shingles replaced within the timeframe recommended by the shingle manufacturer to prevent this condition.
+Common causes of cupping include:

 Cracking can occur for several reasons: